Mati, Davao Oriental: Geography

-Mati is home to three protected areas, the Mount Hamiguitan Range Wildlife Sanctuary, Mati Protected Landscape, and Pujada Bay Protected Landscape and Seascape.
+Mati is 165 kilometers from Davao City and home to three protected areas, the Mount Hamiguitan Range Wildlife Sanctuary, Mati Protected Landscape, and Pujada Bay Protected Landscape and Seascape.
 The Dahican Beach is also frequented by tourists and locals.

 Barangays

 Mati is politically subdivided into 26 barangays.
 Each barangay consists of puroks while some have sitios.

 In 1957, the barrio then known as Cabuaya was renamed to Dawan.